TESOL / TEFL Practicum Module

 How the Supervised Practicum Works:

-On completion of the online TESOL course and approval of the Practicum, candidates can take the Practicum module in any country, whether at an ESL school, community centre that offers ESL classes, LINC program, or TESOL/TEFL institute.
+On completion of the online TESOL / TEFL course and approval of the Practicum, candidates can take the Practicum module in any country, whether at an ESL school, community center that offers ESL classes, LINC program, or TESOL/TEFL institute.

 Number of Hours Required: